aruba/aruba-ansible-modules/module_documentation/arubaoss/arubaoss_ntp.md

 # NTP
 Module: ****arubaoss_ntp****
 Description: "This implements rest apis which can be used to configure NTP"

+##### LIMITATIONS
+* The AOS-Switch platform 2920 is not compatible with this module.
+This module utilizes REST API commands that are not supported with this platform.
+  * Recommended workaround is to use the SSH CLI module for NTP configuration commands.

 ##### ARGUMENTS
     command:
         description: To configure a specific feature of NTP -